 However, it is certainly not difficult to defend your organization against a Password Spraying attack.
 All you must do is, deploy efficient security measures as follows-

-- Multi-Factor Authentication: This is a simple authentication mechanism that verifies more than two independent credentials via biometrics, challenge-response questions, tokens, etc. Usually, Password Spraying attackers do not touch accounts that are secured with MFA as it adds extra security barriers which is difficult to overcome in limited login chances.
+- Multi-factor authentication: This is a simple authentication mechanism that verifies more than two independent credentials via biometrics, challenge-response questions, tokens, etc. Usually, Password Spraying attackers do not touch accounts that are secured with MFA as it adds extra security barriers which are difficult to overcome in limited login chances.

 - Design a detection system: Every organization, irrespective of its size is vulnerable to Password Spraying attacks.
 Therefore, a well-designed detection system should be a part of every organization in place.
 The threshold of alerts can differ as per each organization’s security requirements.